HeavySnowJakarta/A-guide-to-a-Shell/lets-do-more-for-it/compile-a-simple-command-with-a-shell.md

 $ clang++ test.cpp -o testcpp.wasm
 ```

 Then run the compiled files with `wasm`.
 You can either call `wasm` to run it or execute it directly like binary code.
+Also you may want to try `wasm3`.

 ```
 $ ./testc
 Hello, world!
 $ wasm testcpp.wasm
+Hello, world!
+$ wasm3 testcpp.wasm
 Hello, world!
 ```